 Stonehill’s close-knit community is evident from the ties Karuna has developed with her professors.
 She says that most faculty members have an open-door policy, which has helped her to navigate the challenging coursework.
 “I go to meet my professors, even if it’s not during office hours, I can just walk in.”

-While working towards a degree in international studies, Karuna has become involved in the Asian American Society, Diversity on Campus and serves as the community service chairperson for RISE (Radiant.
+While working towards a degree in international studies, Karuna has become involved in the Asian American Society, Diversity on Campus and RISE (Radiant.
 Inspirational.
 Sisters.
 Empowered).
 She is also a Moreau Student Minister, which helps her to continue to grow in her Catholic faith and stay connected to the teachings of the Congregation of Holy Cross—an important part of Karuna’s decision to come to Stonehill.

-She will also volunteer in Peru this spring as part of Stonehill’s H.O.P.E.
-Alternative Spring Break program and plans to complete a year of service after she graduates.
+She has volunteered in Peru as part of Stonehill’s H.O.P.E. spring break service experience, spent a winter break work with victims of sexual assault in India and plans to complete a year of service after she graduates.
 “I’ve been given much,” she shares, “so I want to give back to the world, too.”